 This is slightly different in that, for some reason, it first asks you what your ‘current or desired’ career is before you take the test.
-It then gives you a list of statements and you have to indicate to what degree each statement is true of you.
-In the results it categorises you as a certain type of person such as an ‘Idealist’ and then gives you a list of possible professions.
+It then gives you a list of statements and you have to indicate to what degree each statement is true to you.
+In the results, it categorizes you as a certain type of person such as an ‘Idealist’, and then gives you a list of possible professions.
 Of course, one of these professions is the one you put down as your ‘desired career’.

 This uses the same criteria as the Jung Typology Test, except you yourself have to decide whether you are an extrovert or introvert, sensor or intuitive, etc. by reading bullet point descriptions of each pair of qualities and then picking which of the two qualities is most like you.
 After you’ve chosen from the four categories, the test identifies your personality type as the conventional Jung test does and then gives you a list of suitable careers.

 Nisa Chitakasem is the founder of Position Ignition – a careers company dedicated to taking you to the next step in your career.
-Nisa is passionate about helping individuals find the right career path for them whether it involves finding a more rewarding career, making a career change, figuring out the right career plan or being creative about career directions.
-Image: Shutterstock.
+Nisa is passionate about helping individuals find the right career path for them whether it involves finding a more rewarding career, making a career change, figuring out the right career plan, or being creative about career directions.